AZBrandCanada/The-Anxiety-Guy-GETDPD-API-Connector-Wordpress/README.md

 This is Setup to work on Ubuntu 22.04. with Python 3*
 # GetDPD Project API Connector For The Anxiety Guy

-This repository contains various Python scripts and system service files for managing and monitoring GetDPD API transactions, WordPress user additions, and service health checks.
+This repository contains various Python scripts and system service files for managing and monitoring GetDPD API transactions, WordPress user additions, and service health checks for high availability and alerts.

 ## Contents